Latin influence in English: Middle Ages

-The Norman Conquest of 1066 gave England a two-tiered society with an aristocracy which spoke Anglo-Norman and a lower class which spoke English.
-From 1066 until Henry IV of England ascended the throne in 1399, the royal court of England spoke a Norman language that became progressively Gallicised through contact with French.
-However, the Norman rulers made no attempt to suppress the English language, apart from not using it at all in their court.
-In 1204, the Anglo-Normans lost their continental territories in Normandy and became wholly English.
-By the time Middle English arose as the dominant language in the late 14th century, the Normans had contributed roughly 10,000 words to English of which 75% remain in use today.
-Continued use of Latin by the Church and centres of learning brought a steady, though dramatically reduced, influx of new Latin lexical borrowings.
+The Norman Conquest of 1066 led to a two-tiered society England: the aristocracy spoke Anglo-Norman and the commoners spoke English.
+From 1066 until Henry IV ascended the throne in 1399, the English royal court spoke a Norman language that became progressively Gallicised through contact with Old French.
+The Norman rulers did not try to suppress the English language, other than not using it at all in their courts.
+In 1204, the Anglo-Normans lost their continental territories in Normandy and the connection with Anglo-Norman was severed.
+By the time Middle English arose as the dominant language in the late 14th century, the Normans had contributed roughly 10,000 words to English, about three-quarters of which survive.
+Continued use of Latin by the church and centres of learning brought a steady, though dramatically reduced, influx of new Latin lexical borrowings.

+Since subjects like science and philosophy (including rhetoric and ethics), were communicated in Latin, the Latin vocabulary that developed for them became the source of a great many technical and abstract words.
+English words like abstract, subject, communicate, matter, probable and their cognates in other European languages generally have the meanings given to them in late Medieval Latin, and often terms for abstract concepts not available in English.
+Translated works that contributed significantly included Chaucer's Boece and Trevisa's translation of Bartholomaeus Anglicus's De proprietatibus rerum.

 Renaissance

-During the English Renaissance, from around 1500–1650, some 10,000 to 12,000 words entered the English lexicon, including the word lexicon.
-Some examples include aberration, allusion, anachronism, democratic, dexterity, enthusiasm, imaginary, juvenile, pernicious, sophisticated.
+During the English Renaissance, from around 1500–1650, some 10,000 to 12,000 words entered the English lexicon, including the word lexicon, aberration, allusion, anachronism, dexterity, enthusiasm, imaginary, juvenile, pernicious, sophisticated.
 Many of these words were borrowed directly from Latin, both in its classical and medieval forms.
 In turn, Late Latin also included borrowings from Greek.

 Industrial Age

-The dawn of the age of scientific discovery in the 17th and 18th centuries created the need for new words to describe newfound knowledge.
+The dawn of the age of scientific discovery in the 17th and 18th centuries led to the need for new words to describe new-found knowledge.
 Many words were borrowed from Latin, while others were coined from Latin roots, prefixes, and suffixes, and Latin word elements freely combine with elements from all other languages including native Anglo-Saxon words.
 Some of the words which entered English at this time are: apparatus, aqueous, carnivorous, component, corpuscle, data, experiment, formula, incubate, machinery, mechanics, molecule, nucleus, organic, ratio, structure, vertebra.

 Consequences for English

-In addition to a large number of historical borrowings and coinages, today Latinate words continue to be coined in English – see classical compounds – particularly in technical contexts.
+These days, in addition to a large number of historical borrowings and coinages, Latinate words continue to be coined in English – see classical compounds – particularly in technical contexts.
 A number of more subtle consequences include: numerous doublets – two or more cognate terms from both a Germanic and Latinate source (or Latinate sources), such as cow/beef; numerous cases of etymologically unrelated terms for closely related concepts, notably Germanic nouns with a Latin adjective, such as bird/avian or hand/manual; complicated etymologies due to indirect borrowings (via Romance) or multiple borrowings; and usage controversies over the perceived complexity of Latinate terms.